Have you ever wondered how to write a business plan step by step? Mike Andes, told us:

-Let’s take a look at each to see how they contribute to a good business plan.
+Let’s take a look at what each section includes in a good business plan.

 A mission statement is a brief explanation of why you started the company and what the company’s main focus is.
 It should be no more than one or two sentences.
 Check out HubSpot’s article 27 Inspiring Mission Statement for a great read on informative and inspiring mission and vision statements.

 Company Philosophy and Vision

-Each company should be different.
-A new business values should rise above the standard company lines of honesty, integrity, fun, innovation, and community when communicating your business values.
-The standard answers are corporate jargon and may be taken as lacking authenticity.
-If you aren’t honest, fun, or innovative, you’ll go out of business.
+Each company is different.
+Your new business should rise above the standard company lines of honesty, integrity, fun, innovation, and community when communicating your business values.
+The standard answers are corporate jargon and lack authenticity.

 A vision statement communicate the long lasting change a business pursues.
-The vision helps investors and customers understand what the company is trying to accomplish.
-The vision statement reaches further than a mission statement.
-It communicates a business is trying to achieve something meaningful to the community, customer’s lives, or even the world.
+The vision helps investors and customers understand what your company is trying to accomplish.
+The vision statement goes beyond a mission statement to provide something meaningful to the community, customer’s lives, or even the world.